 So the question is should I concentrate more on freelancing and quit the job or continue with my job.
 Awaiting your answer.

-Name is kept anonymous because he did not want his employer to find out that he is also doing freelancing.
+The name is kept anonymous because he did not want his employer to find out that he is also doing freelancing.

-Will there be growth in job?
+Will there be growth in the job?

-Normally in an IT company in India, you will have the following Job Titles (Though you will be doing pretty much same thing in most of them)
+Generally in an IT company in India, you will have the following Job Titles (Though you will be doing pretty much same thing in most of them)